How to Quit the Morning Cigarette Routine

 Nicotine replacement for morning cigarette cravings

 Nicotine replacement therapy can be safe and effective when used correctly, and it may be useful when morning withdrawal feels sharp.
-FDA guidance says approved quit-smoking medicines, including nicotine replacement products, can improve the chances of quitting successfully source.
+FDA guidance says approved quit-smoking medicines, including nicotine replacement products, can improve the chances of quitting successfully the FDA smoking data.

 Common options include patches, gum, and lozenges.
 A patch may help with background withdrawal.
 Gum or lozenges may fit sudden craving windows, depending on the product directions.
 If you have medication questions, pregnancy concerns, heart symptoms, or strong withdrawal, ask a clinician or pharmacist before choosing.